-The point of the rabbit is to create, effectively, a special forces-friendly morph that is capable of infiltrating in almost any terrestrial environment (space adapted versions exist as well, ergo the choice between freerunning or free fall variants), though because they are intended for military morph use there isn't any choice between bonus attributes.
-The incredible durability is intended to reflect the fact that the rabbit/elf morphs are built to be nigh-indestructible, and they are made to be able to go basically anywhere on Earth.
+The point of the Rabbit is to create, effectively, a special forces-friendly morph that is capable of infiltrating in almost any terrestrial environment (space adapted versions exist as well, ergo the choice between freerunning or free fall variants), though because they are intended for military morph use there isn't any choice between bonus attributes.
+The incredible durability is intended to reflect the fact that the Rabbit/Elf morphs are built to be nigh-indestructible, and they are made to be able to go basically anywhere on Earth.

-Now, of course, the places in Eclipse Phase where rabbits may find practical application are somewhat limited; they probably make decent enough gatecrashing morphs, because of their nature as combat-oriented survival, mobility, and stealth morphs.
+Now, of course, the places in Eclipse Phase where Rabbits may find practical application are somewhat limited; they probably make decent enough gatecrashing morphs, because of their nature as combat-oriented survival, mobility, and stealth morphs.
+However, they have features you just don't need in normal morphs.